Yes, it’s time to clean your chicken coop, and in this article, detailed step by step instructions have been given.

 Start by checking their feet for bumble feet or checking their overall health.

-As a result, when one isn’t well, he is breathing funny or possesses any abnormality, you would notice immediately.
+When one isn’t breathing funny or possesses any abnormality, you would notice immediately.

-That’s it for step IN cleaning of your coop.
+That’s it for step I cleaning of your chicken coop.
 Yes, it’s pretty easy, not so?

 But what type of cleaning material can you use for cleaning your chicken coop, and what shouldn’t you do.